jimvickery/IOS_Phoneword/README.md

 # IOS_Phoneword

 ### iPhone app that translates an alphanumeric phone number into a numeric phone number.
-Built using C# and the Xamarin framework inside of Visual Studio.
+Built using C# and the Xamarin framework inside of Visual Studio Community 2017.

 ## Setup
 ```